TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Summary

 Cybersecurity training and awareness has become one of the highest-volume, lowest-barrier-to-entry segments in EU public procurement cybersecurity.
 NIS2 Article 20 explicitly mandates that management bodies of covered entities receive cybersecurity training and that organisations ensure their staff have adequate security awareness.
 This legal obligation is generating hundreds of training contracts annually across EU public bodies, from e-learning platform licences at €15,000 per year for small municipalities to multi-year managed awareness programmes at €500,000+ for national government departments.
-This guide covers what is being procured, CPV codes, qualification requirements, and how training companies and consultancies can win these contracts.

-Why Cybersecurity Training Is a Mandatory Procurement
+Why Cybersecurity Training Is Now a Mandatory Procurement

 NIS2 Article 20 (Governance) is the most directly procurement-driving provision of the directive.
-It requires that management bodies of essential and important entities β€” which includes the boards and senior leadership of public administration bodies β€” approve cybersecurity risk management measures, oversee their implementation, and receive training to identify and assess cybersecurity risks and management practices.
+It requires that management bodies of essential and important entities — which includes the boards and senior leadership of public administration bodies — approve cybersecurity risk management measures, oversee their implementation, and receive training to identify and assess cybersecurity risks and management practices.
+This provision does not apply only to IT departments: it applies to the chief executive, the board, the minister — whoever constitutes the management body of a covered entity.

 This is not a soft recommendation.
-Under NIS2, management bodies can be held personally liable for cybersecurity failures.
-This liability creates a powerful personal incentive for senior officials to ensure training is procured, documented, and completed β€” and that the training is credible enough to demonstrate due diligence to a regulator.
+Under NIS2, management bodies can be held personally liable for cybersecurity failures, with maximum fines of €10 million or 2% of global turnover for essential entities.
+That personal liability creates a powerful incentive for senior officials to ensure training is procured, documented, and completed — and that it is credible enough to demonstrate due diligence to a national regulator during an audit.

 Beyond leadership, Article 21(2)(g) requires covered entities to implement "basic cyber hygiene practices and cybersecurity training" for all staff.
-For public authorities with hundreds or thousands of employees, this cannot be delivered through informal internal sessions β€” it requires a contracted training provider with a scalable platform and documented completion tracking.
+For public authorities with hundreds or thousands of employees, this cannot be delivered through informal internal sessions — it requires a contracted training provider with a scalable platform and documented completion tracking.
+The combination of the Article 20 board-level mandate and Article 21 all-staff requirement means most covered entities need two separate procurement vehicles: an executive programme and a mass-participation awareness platform.

-Types of Training Procured by Government
+Types of Training Procured by Government — with Contract Value Ranges

-• Tabletop and crisis simulation exercises: Facilitated scenarios where leadership teams and incident response personnel walk through a simulated cyberattack β€” ransomware, data breach, or DDOS β€” to test decision-making, communication, and response procedures.
+• Tabletop and crisis simulation exercises: Facilitated scenarios where leadership teams and incident response personnel walk through a simulated cyberattack — ransomware, data breach, or DDoS — testing decision-making, communication, and response procedures.
 Typical value: €10,000–€50,000 per exercise.
+NATO CCDCOE runs the most advanced version of these for national agencies; private providers compete on national and regional authority contracts.

-• Technical security training: Hands-on training for IT and security teams β€” ethical hacking, secure coding, cloud security, incident response.
-Often certified programmes leading to CISSP, CISM, CEH, or CompTIA qualifications.
+• Technical skills training: Hands-on training for IT and security teams — ethical hacking, secure coding, cloud security, incident response.
+Often certified programmes (CISSP, CISM, CEH, CompTIA Security+) with per-seat costs at €2,000–€5,000.
+Typical contract value: €30,000–€150,000.
+Accreditation through bodies like CompTIA, ISACA, (ISC)², EC-Council, or CREST membership for technical penetration testing training is usually a mandatory qualification requirement.

-• Role-specific modules: Targeted awareness for high-risk roles β€” HR staff handling personal data, finance staff exposed to payment fraud, procurement staff managing supply chain risks.
+• Role-specific awareness modules: Targeted content for high-risk roles — HR staff handling personal data, finance staff exposed to payment fraud, procurement officers managing supply chain risks.
+Usually procured as an add-on to an existing awareness platform contract or as a standalone call-off under a framework.

 Key CPV Codes